Professionals

 • Relevant local laws.

-• Varying cultural attitudes and beliefs.
+• Varying attitudes and beliefs.

 • Healthy sexual development in children and teens.